ashejim/C964/_build/html/_sources/task1.md

 <!-- resume check here 6/8/2023 15:30 -->
 (task1:faq:use_c951)=
 **Can I use my C951 task 3?
 Should I use it?**

-You can use anything you've written for C964, including copying verbatim from C951 task 3.
+You can reuse anything you've of your own academic or professional work, including copying verbatim from C951 task 3.
 If it's convenient, feel free to do it.
 But at best, the time saved is little.
 At worst, you might get bogged down trying to work on two projects simultaneously and going with an unnecessarily complex C964 topic.
+If you have time, consider completing C964 first, as parts A and B of task 2 can always be used verbatim for task 3 of C951.

 Here are some points to consider:

 - C951.3 is just a written project, typically around five pages (I'm guessing; ask your C951 instructor), and can be completed in a single afternoon.
 Comparatively, C964 requires a working machine learning application and accompanying documentation, typically around 20 pages.
 - C951.3 only relates to parts A and B of C964.2.
-These parts are just a framework for communicating the project to a general audience and almost always pass.
+These parts are just a framework for providing a general audience and purpose for the ML application.
+If present, these parts almost always pass.
 Furthermore, they'll have to be at least partially rewritten anyways.
 Parts C and D of C964 are what evaluators care about, but C951.3 has no corresponding parts C and D.
-- Rewriting content C951.3 for a different C964 topic will take little additional work.
+- Rewriting C951.3 content for a different C964 topic takes little additional work.
 - As it's just a written project, students often pick a complex topic for C951.3.
 But then they feel pressured to use the same complex topic for C964 and struggle with creating the app.
 - Trying to comprehend two projects at once is just more difficult.

 Whatever you do for C964 can meet the requirements of C951 task 3.
-If you have plenty of time, completing C964 first might be a good option.
+If you have plenty of time, completing C964 first might be the best option.

 (task1:faq:confusingrubric)=
 **The rubric is confusing!
 The directions seem to require items outside the scope of the project, e.g., "implementation of interactive queries."
 The directions have parts A, B, C, and D, but the rubric has "Outcomes" 1-6.
 How do these align?**

 *We do not advise following the official rubric for C964.* Follow the guidelines found on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ESLuMNRuDjpCrKvqWaC6cywB4I97WEPdk5MRZRq4LfmFhQ).
 Because of the ambiguity of the official rubric (how do directions A-D align with Outcomes 1-6?), this template has seemingly become the defacto rubric and is what evaluators expect to see.
 So while following the template format is not technically required, it is highly recommended.

-Preserve the template's section titles, and order, and submit all four parts as a single document.
+Preserve the template's section titles, and order, and submit all four parts as a single document (preferably a pdf).
 With a long, complicated document, aligning content to competencies presents a challenge.
 Don't make things difficult for the evaluator by spreading the content over several documents in an unfamiliar format.

 **Do I need an "electronic signature" as specified in the official rubric?**